St John’s Eve and Midsummer

 gathered herbs on St. John's Eve.
 These vary from area to area, but

 on the Feast of St. John, it is customary to gather the perennial

-herb St. John’s Wort, which flowers at this time and has many uses.
+herb St. John’s Wort (hypericum), which flowers at this time and has many uses.
 The herb is hung over windows and doors for protection.
+However,

 Yarrow is also in flower and has been used since ancient times for healing wounds, and it's essential oil has anti-inflammatory properties.
 Yarrow was also used as a ward against evil, and traditionally it was burned on the Eve of St John's Day.

 24th June - Midsummer's Day.
 Little Trinity.
 St John the Baptist Feast Day.